wp-plugins/yith-woocommerce-social-login/README.txt

 = I would like to allow only Facebook login, what should I do?  = Go to Yit Plugins->Social Login->Settings: there you can enable only Facebook as Social Network available for login.

-= I would like to add social login within a page, is that possible?  = Yes, you just have to type the shortcode [yith_wc_social_login] into your WordPress page editor.

 == Screenshots ==